junxit/us-congress-bills-112/metadata.md

 - 2011-09-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701). (text: CR H6048)
 - 2011-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701).(text: CR H6048)
 - 2011-09-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-10-19 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2011-11-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2011-11-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2011-11-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 232.